HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 How To Remove Bumps Out of Any Lawn - Step-By-Step Instructions for a Smooth Lawn.

-So If you’ve noticed lately that your lawn is bumpy and uneven, rest assured – there’s a reasonably easy way to fix it.
+If you’ve noticed lately that your lawn is bumpy and uneven, rest assured—there’s a reasonably easy way to fix it.

-“Knowing How to Smooth a Bumpy lawn without using a lawn roller – is a valuable skill for any Homeowner to know.”
+“Knowing How to Smooth a Bumpy lawn without using a lawn roller – is an easy skill for any Homeowner to learn.”

-Not only will our methods save you the trouble and hassle of renting or borrowing a lawn roller, but they will also provide a better, long-term solution for lawn depressions and bumps of all sizes.
+Our methods will save you the trouble and hassle of renting or borrowing a lawn roller and provide a better, long-term solution for lawn depressions and bumps of all sizes.

 “How to Level Your Lawn by Hand” – 6 Easy Steps: